 False positives occur when names of non-sanctioned entities or individuals are incorrectly matched and flagged as sanctioned.
 Sanctions screening can reduce false positives and validate matches by leveraging the many attributes included in sanctions lists for individuals, companies, ships, aeroplanes and financial institutions.
 Sanctions lists typically contain several different pieces of identifying information, such as aliases, street addresses, dates of birth, nationalities, passport numbers, tax identification numbers, email addresses, corporate registration numbers, aircraft tail numbers, vessel registration identification numbers, website addresses and digital currency addresses.

-However, the risk of false negatives – that is, failure to identify a true match to a sanctioned party – is much higher than the risk of false positives.
+However, the risk of false negatives – that is, failure to identify a true match to a sanctioned party – is often much higher than the risk of false positives.
 A common problem occurs when screening looks only for exact matches, and therefore misses a potential match due to a slight variation in the name.
 Name variations can occur for a number of reasons, such as the presence of hyphens, use of titles, punctuation, spelling errors, use of initials, acronyms, name reversals, phonetic spellings, abbreviations and shortened names.

 Language differences, phonetic transcriptions and transliteration from one alphabet or writing system to another further complicate the landscape of name matching.
 For example, a lack of standards for the spelling of Cyrillic names in Roman script introduces at least a dozen name variations for the former Russian leader Boris Yeltsin, ranging from Jelzin to Eltsine.